10 Questions You’ll Likely Be Asked in Your French Job Interview (and How to Answer Them)

 (What qualities, according to you, are required for this job?)

-In order to respond effectively to this question, you have to make sure you know the fiche de poste (job description) like the back of your hand.
-From there, you should draw as many parallels between what is expected of employees and your prior experience.
+You should be very familiar with the fiche de poste (job description) so you can effectively answer this question.
+From there, you should draw as many parallels between what’s expected of employees and your prior experience and skills.

 In asking this question, the interviewer wants to know “Why should I hire you?”
 Here’s an example of an appropriate response: